 One week until Halloween so here’s my one and only, firsthand ghost story.
 I’ll park several caveats up front: I don’t believe in ghosts but I’ll allow there are many things I do not understand and/or have perceived so incompletely that they can seem otherworldly.
 This story concerns an event I simply cannot adequately explain and so I’ll call it a ghost story.
 Take it as […]

-My new novel, Widowmaker, is set in the first decade of the 20th century, an era that, save for the Wright Brothers […]
+My new novel, Widowmaker, is set in the first decade of the 20th century—an era that, save for the Wright Brothers (their hometown paper […]

 As infrequently as I update this poor thing, I’m not sure I can call it a blog anymore.
 Some Words or Intermittent Opinions, perhaps… I blame June’s lack of productivity on a trip to Costa Rica, but all the weeks and months since are on me.
 With a work in progress (a WIP to the cool kids), I figured my time was better spent editing […]